 What would a good student do?

-Imagine you are at Lead Graffiti with only good students from only good schools.
+Imagine you are standing at Lead Graffiti with only good students from only good schools.
 What can you do to keep from being the worst student there?
-Likely you won't jump to the top in one workshop, but couple this Lead Graffiti experience (which few if any of those exceptional students have had) with your next assignment, with your next question, with your next follow-up question, and you can close, and even cross, the gap.
+Likely you won't jump to the top in one workshop, but couple this Lead Graffiti experience (which few if any of those exceptional students have had) with your next assignment, with your next question, with your next follow-up question, and you can close, and perhaps, even cross, the gap.

-We’ve had some 1350 students over the past 8 or so years who have interacted with Lead Graffiti through workshops, tours & shorternships.
+We’ve had some 1500 students over the past 10 or so years who have interacted with Lead Graffiti through workshops, tours & shorternships.
 Sometimes through their classes, professors drag their students through the experience, and at other times it is an opportunity that the student has scheduled and paid for on their own.

 I’m writing this with the notion that you’ll find yourself sitting in a letterpress workshop in Lead Graffiti.
 This is a different place than you’ve probably ever been, organized in a way you couldn’t possibly understand if you had a week, working in a technology (or maybe a non-technology) and a process you don’t know, probably using a measurement system you might barely understand, and you are asked to do a creative project without sketches.
 You cannot possibly know what to do.
 Now what?